pionl/laravel-chunk-upload/readme.md

 ## Introduction

 Easy to use service/library for chunked upload with supporting multiple JS libraries on top of Laravel's file upload with low memory footprint in mind.
-Currently supports **Laravel 5+ (with 5.5 Auto discovery)** with features as [cross domains requests](https://github.com/pionl/laravel-chunk-upload/wiki/cross-domain-requests), automatic clean schedule and easy usage.
+Currently supports **Laravel 7+** with features as [cross domains requests](https://github.com/pionl/laravel-chunk-upload/wiki/cross-domain-requests), automatic clean schedule and easy usage.

+## Compatibility
+Laravel Chunk Upload ^2.0 requires php 7.2 - 7.4 and Laravel ^7.0.
+For compatibility with older versions of Laravel, please use the ^1.0 version of this project.

 ## Installation